The Native American people are primarily descended from Siberian peoples that crossed the Bearing Straits land bridge created by the Ice Age.

 Native Americans like all humans are of African discent.
 For years archeologists have been wrestling with bones and artifacts to trace humnman origins.
 Linguistic studies have also provided useful information.
 The modern science of DNA has revolutionized the study of pre-history.
 There is now general agreement that modern man originated in Africa about ??? years ago.
 Modern DNA studies have in recent years provided increasdingly accurate accounts of the migrations and genentic relationships of different peoples.
 From Africa man gradually peopled the other continents.
 Man spread fatest east along the coast of south Asia, reaching Australia about ??? years ago.
 Man did not spread directly north to Europe or even through Turkey into the Balkans.
 Rather DNA studies suggest that in a subsequent wave, man spread from Africa into Central Asia.
 Most modern humans have descended from these Africans who migrated into Central Asia foloowing game onto the vast Central Asian grasslands.
 Here humanity divided.
 This divergence occurred about 40,000 years ago.
 Those that moved west becanme Europeans.
 Those that moved east became Chinese and others moving south became Indians (South Asians).
 A smaller group moved northeast into the harsh, forbidding reaches of modern Siberia.
 It is from this group that native American peoples have descended.

 There has been some discussion among archologists as to when human settlement began in the Artic regions of Siberia.
 This dating is of interest because these are the people who eventually made the Bearing Sea crossing to the Americas.
 Archeologists had believed that human settlement in the upper reaches of the Siberian Arctic began about 15,000 years ago.
 [Science] Russian researchers reported in 2004 that Siberian settlement may have occurred much earlier, around 30,000-35,000 years ago.
 The researchers found evidence of human settlement along the Yana River.
 This was an interesting discovery so far north because the climate was colder at the time.
 One especially interesting find was a spear foreshaft made from rhinocerous ivory has a remarable resemblance to similar shafts made by the Clovis people in North America.
-[Science] This raises the possibility is the Yana River people may gave been involved in the Bearing Sea Crossing to North America.
+[Science] This raises the possibility is the Yana River people may have been involved in the Bearing Sea Crossing to North America.
+The latest research on Native Americans may appeared about 30,000 years ago or even earlier.
+[Dillehay] So it is possible that the first Siberian settlement may be rarlier than currently thought.

 The current debate over climate change should be put into an historical context.
 Geologists have found that ovr geological time, sea levels have risen and fell many times.
 Many of these shifts have been very significant, resulting in spectacular geological changes.
 We of course in our assessment of Native American migrations are interested in the most recent ice age.
 The last Ice Age occurred around 12,000-15,000 years ago.
 At this time, massive volumes of water were precipated on land in the form of ice and snow.
 Over time this tied up a substantial portion of the earth's water in deep glacial ice that extended deep into the North American, European, and Asian land masses.
-As a result, sea levels dropped significantly, estimate suggest anout 100 metrs.
+As a result, sea levels dropped significantly, estimate suggest anout 100 meters.
 Shallow seas separate Asia from North America near the present day Bering Strait.
 As a result when sea levels dropped, a land bridge was created between Asia (Siberia) and North Ameruca (Alaska).
 This land bridge was not a narrow strip, but rather a 1,000 mile wide grassland steppe.
 The Bearing Sea land bridge created a relatively warm environment to the south, at least along the coast because it cut off the flow of cold Arctic Water south.
 The land bridge permitted the movement of animals, plants, and also Siberian humans.
 These became proto-Indians.
 P. Sushkin and E. Hulten created the term "Beringia" to describe the geographic area.
 The name is derived from Vitus Bering, the Danish explorer who expolored the area for Tsarist Russia (18th century).
 The term continues to be used for a extensive area between the Kolyma River in the Russian Far East to the Mackenzie River in the Northwest Territories of Canada.
 The U.S,.
 National Park Service administers a Shared Beringian Heritage Program and is promoting the establishment of a Beringian Heritage International Park.
+DNA work has begun to suggest that populatiins moved from Siberia into Alaska at a much earlier than previously thought.
+Some researchers are beginning to postualte that Siberians nomads made the crossing 30,000 BP.
+And there are estimates of as early as 60,000 BP.

 The histotory of archeological study pf Native Americans has been one of constantly pushing back the time-line at which proto-Indians peopled the continent.
 This whole process of dating proto-Indians began with Columbus' initial voyage.
 Columbus to his death insisted he had reached Asia.
 Very quickly other explorers realized that they had discovered a new continent.
 This raised a very serious problem for the Church.
 Christian theologists had determined that the Great Flood had destroyed all mankind and land animal life except for what Noah cramed into his ark.
 Thus the Church had to explain where Native Americans came from and how they got to the New World.
 This required some imaginative thought.
 The general consensus was at first the Lost Tribe of Israel.
 Another early problem was explaining how the Isrealites got to the Americas.
 Timing was another problem and early estimates were quite low in terms of the actual chronology.
 Eventually Bishop Usher provided a detailed time line based on the Old Testament chribicles.
 Darwin's publication of The Origin of the Species opened up the science-based study of many questions, including among them was Native-American origins.